 Sailing Collective's Phuket, Thailand Journey is an experience no vacationer and explorer should miss.
 With an itinerary that takes us to some of Thailand's hidden secrets and dives deep into the beauty of the region.
 The Andaman Sea is a cultural and culinary wonderland in a setting unmatched by any other world wide.
 Sailing on 45 ft monohull and catamaran sailboats with up to 8 Collective explorers per boat, this is one vacation not to miss.
 Gather a few friends and join the Sailing Collective in the Andaman Sea.

 By Plane: International Airport of Phuket (Airport Code HKT) is located on the northern end of the Island close to Yacht Haven Marina.

+Taxi from the Airport: At the Airport taxis are readily available upon arrival and transfer will take between 20 and 30 minutes.
 Walk out of the arrivals hall and immediately turn right – walk about 40-50 meters.
 You will see the metered taxi stand straight ahead labeled clearly with a large sign.

 You should expect an immediate fee of $3 (฿100) airport tax.
 Transportation to everywhere on the island will be cheaper with these taxis.
 In total your taxi fare should not exceed $15 (฿550) to Yacht Haven Marina.

-There are three reputable car rental companies in Phuket and although driving there is easy, there are guidelines to follow to stay safe – they are as follows:
+Rental Car: There are three reputable car rental companies in Phuket and although driving there is easy, there are guidelines to follow to stay safe – they are as follows:

 Nai yang beach is around 2 minutes from the airport and 15 minutes from the marina.